LeeDoor/game_webserver/docs/server.md

 # [server](https://github.com/LeeDoor/hex_chess_backend/tree/main/src/server)
-## what is it for
+## What is it for
-server module launches server and starts handling incoming HTTP requests.
+Server module launches server and starts handling incoming HTTP requests.
-## classes
+## Classes
-here you can see graph of classes in server module:
+Here you can see graph of classes in server module:
 ```mermaid
 ---
 title: namespace http_server